gravitational/teleport/docs/5.0/kubernetes-access.md

 There are two options for setting up Teleport to access Kubernetes:

-### Option 1: Teleport as a  "gateway" to multiple K8s Clusters
+### Option 1: Standalone Teleport "gateway" for multiple K8s Clusters

-A single central Teleport Data Plane acting as "gateway".
+A single central Teleport Access Plane acting as "gateway".
 Multiple Kubernetes clusters connect to it over reverse tunnels.

 The root Teleport Cluster should be setup following our standard config, to make sure